groves/groves.github.io/content/posts/joy_of_text.md

 By using the terminal as our workbench, we create a uniform interface for manipulating our tools.
 Everything is a rectangle of text and can be handled at a high-level by the interfaces of the terminal.
-This uniformity lets us build simple tools that can be combined at thes higher levels.
+This uniformity lets us build simple tools that can be combined at these higher levels.

 ## Using tools in concert